 The USA also changed its KYC rules to cater to increasing money laundering and terrorist financing.
 It expanded its counter-terrorism powers and now targets the international financial institutions around the world that aid the terrorist groups working in the U.S. Also it added three Korean groups, namely, Bluenoroff, Lazarus Group, and Andriel into sanctions lists.
 These groups were involved in the global cyber attacks on financial institutions.

 The UK also amended its KYC and AML regulations and expanded the scope to an international level.
 The Money laundering Act (MLA-2017) of the UK was amended.
 The UK-based businesses will practice the MLA rules in their international affiliates operating in non-EEA states.

-Also, the UK implemented its fifth AML directive in 2018-19.
-This directive reduced the transaction and deposit limit on the prepaid cards.
+The EU implemented its Fifth Anti Money Laundering Directive (5AMLD) in 2018-19.
+5AMLD reduced the transaction and deposit limit on the prepaid cards.
 If the card holder will deposit or make a transaction of above EUR 150 the prepaid card provider will have to run KYC and AML on its customers.
 This limit is EUR 50 for online transactions.

 FINMA and Swiss regulatory authority issued banking certificates to pure-play cryptocurrency banks.
 Tight KYC and AML regulations are imposed on these banks.

 FATF recommendations for Crypto, legal and precious metal dealers

 FATF also gave some recommendations in June 2019.
 As per the recommendations, the member states are required to implement KYC and AML regulations on virtual currency and legal sector.
 These businesses will be required to follow the same regulations as financial institutions.